nivi333/task-manage/UI-Screen-Development-Guide.md

     - [x] Validation errors
     - [x] Unauthorized access (401 handled by auth interceptor)

   > **Status:** Implemented create/edit flows with global notifications.
-Description now supports rich text via ReactQuill in `TaskForm.tsx`; backend accepts HTML as string (`TaskCreateDTO.description`).
-Backend file upload integration remains a future enhancement.
+Description currently uses a plain text area in `TaskForm.tsx` for React 19 compatibility (rich editor temporarily disabled).
+A React 19–compatible rich text editor (e.g., TipTap/Lexical) will be introduced in a follow-up task.
+Backend continues to accept a string for `TaskCreateDTO.description`.

 - [ ] **Task 8: Task Detail View**